 - Iron (on request)

 The hotel offers a full restaurant service (breakfast, lunch and dinner, plus all day snacks and drinks, but no bar) in an airy, sea-facing dining room with parquet floors, white walls and high ceiling fans.
-There's also a less formal dining area above the 'Sea Vista' extension, aimed primarily at families and using a similar but more kid-friendly menu.
+There's also a less formal dining area above the Vista lounge, aimed primarily at families and using a similar but more kid-friendly menu.

-The fare is what you might call contemporary English with a hint of the Med, all of it painstakingly sourced from local suppliers.
-Menus are now a la carte (following mixed feedback about the fixed menus), with starters from about £6, mains from £12 and desserts from £5 (in 2012); wines - including a decent house prosecco - start from about £5/glass.
+The fare is what you might call Cornish meets Med, almost all of it sourced from local suppliers.
+Menus are now a la carte (following mixed feedback about the fixed menus), with starters from about £6, mains from £14 and desserts from £6; wines - including a decent house prosecco - start from about £6/glass.
 So it's not cheap, but it is not bad, and if you're lucky, it might be truly excellent.

 Certainly the salt-baked sea-bass I had on my first evening was one of the tastiest and softest fish dishes I've had all year, and my amaretto peach tart with Roskilly's ice cream was not far behind (though my wife's zabaione semifreddo was a bit mushy).
 Beef carpaccio and rump steak (from nearby Goonhilly Downs) also got a thumbs up, and it was nice to see squid and Cornish blue cheese salad making an appearance.